-$$AZ^2 \le 2.0$$

-Good
+$AZ^2 \le 2.0$ Good

 $2.0 < AZ^2 < 3.0$ Satisfactory

 $AZ^2 \ge 3.0$ Unsatisfactory

-Combined z scores are considered to be of lesser importance than the individual z scores.
+Combined z scores are considered to be of lesser importance than individual z scores.
 The EUPT-Panel retains the right not to calculate AZ^2 if it is considered as not being useful or if the number of results reported by any participant is considered to be too low.

 In the case of EUPT-SRMs, where only a few results per lab may be available, the Average of the Absolute z scores (AAZ) may be calculated for informative purposes, but only for labs that have reported enough results to obtain 5 or more z scores.
 For the calculation of the AAZ, z scores higher than 5 will also be set as 5.
+The z-scores appointed to false negatives will be also included in the calculation of the combined z-scores.

-Laboratories within Category B will be ranked according to the total number of pesticides that they correctly reported to be present in the Test Item.
+Laboratories within Category B will be typically ranked according to the total number of pesticides they correctly reported to be present in the Test Item.
 The number of acceptable z scores achieved will be presented, too.
 The EURL-Panel retains the right to calculate combined z scores (see above) also for labs within Category B, e.g. for informative purposes, provided that a minimum number of results (z scores) have been reported.